 UCERIS rectal foam is a prescription corticosteroid medicine used to help get active, mild to moderate ulcerative colitis that extends from the rectum to the sigmoid colon under control (induce remission).
 It is not known if UCERIS rectal foam is safe and effective in children.

-Click here to download and activate a UCERIS Instant Savings Card.
+Click here to download and activate a UCERIS rectal foam Instant Savings Card.

-*Maximum benefits and other restrictions apply.
-Visit https://www.uceris.com/tablet/savings for full eligibility criteria and terms and conditions.
+healthcare program with prescription drug coverage.
+Maximum benefits and other restrictions apply.
+Visit https://www.salix.com/ucerisfoam/savings for full eligibility criteria and terms and conditions.
 Salix Pharmaceuticals reserves the right to modify or cancel these offerings at any time.

 UCERIS® (budesonide) rectal foam is a prescription corticosteroid medicine used to help get active, mild to moderate ulcerative colitis that extends from the rectum to the sigmoid colon under control (induce remission).
 It is not known if UCERIS rectal foam is safe and effective in children.